-- Completion of 60 semester units or 90 quarter units. - Obtainment of a minimum grade point average of 2.0. - Earn a grade of "C" or better in all courses required for the major or area of emphasis. - A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district.
+- Completion of 60 semester units or 90 quarter units. - · Obtainment of a minimum grade point average of 2.0. - Earn a grade of "C" or better in all courses required for the major or area of emphasis. - A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district.

-- Demonstrate a breadth and depth of historical knowledge including but not limited to analysis of historical evidence to evaluate the causes and effects of key turning points in the human experience. - Examine the experiences of various people throughout time and space and their significance to global development. - Demonstrate an understanding of the ways in which modern day people are profoundly impacted by historical events and how an appreciation of the past should inform how we approach contemporary issues.
+- Demonstrate a breadth and depth of historical knowledge including but not limited to analysis of historical evidence to evaluate the causes and effects of key turning points in the human experience. - Examine the experiences of various people throughout time and space and their significance to global development. - 3.
+Demonstrate an understanding of the ways in which modern day people are profoundly impacted by historical events and how an appreciation of the past should inform how we approach contemporary issues.

-REQUIRED COURSES UNITS
+REQUIRE COURSES UNITS

-HIST 17A Courses (6 units) United States History United States History
+Required HIST 17A HIST 17B Courses (6 units) United States History United States History

-nplete two courses from the combination of HIS - the combination of HIST 5A and HIST 5B: Γ4A and

-HIST 4A Western Civilization AND 3
+mplete two courses from the combination of F r the combination of HIST 5A and HIST 5B: Western Civilization AND Western Civilization 3

-HIST 4B Western Civilization 3

-OR

-HIST 5A World Civilizations AND 3
+HIST 5A HIST 5B World Civilizations AND

-HIST 5B World Civilizations 3

-nplete two courses from the following or HIST 5/ A or HIST
+mplete two courses from the following or HIST ised above: Γ5A or HIST

-50 II HOL U ised above.

 HIST 5A World Civilizations (if not already used) OR 3

-HIST 5B World Civilizations (if not already used) 3
+HIST 5B World Civilizations (if not already used)

 HIST 7 Indians of North America 3

 HIST 14 Asian-American History 3

 HIST 15 Mexican-American History 3

 HIST 16A African-American History To 1865 3

 HIST 16B African-American History 3

 HIST 29 Women in American History 3

 ECON 1A Elementary Economics-Macro 3

 ECON 1B Elementary Economics-Micro 3

 HUMAN 10 Introduction To Western Humanities 3

 POLSC 1 Introduction to American Government 3

-SOCIL 1 Introduction to Sociology 3 Sociology of Race and Ethnicity
+SOCIL 1 Introduction to Sociology 3

+SOCIL 5 Sociology of Race and Ethnicity 3

+TOTAL U NITS REQUIRED FOR DEGREE MAJOR 18